Igor-Lacko/media-app/README.md

 ### Usage

 1. Clone this repository: `git clone https://github.com/Igor-Lacko/media-player`.
-2. In it's root folder, run either `bash install-packages.sh` or manually install the npm packages and then `cd src/api npx prisma db push`.
+2. In it's root folder, run `bash scripts/install-packages.sh` and then `bash scripts/build.sh` to package the application.
+3. Run the app either using the alias you just configured, or manually through the `media-app` executable in the `src/electron/out/media-app.../` folder.
-3. To run the app, run `npm run dev` in the root folder of the repository.
+4. Alternatively, don't run the build script at all and run the app in dev mode using `npm run dev` in the root folder of the repository.

 _NOTE: If you are running on Ubuntu 24.04+ and you get the SUID error from electron, you may need to set `sudo sysctl -w kernel.apparmor_restrict_unprivileged_userns=0` for electron (https://github.com/electron/electron/issues/42510#issuecomment-2171583086).
-Alternatively you can run electron without the chromium sandbox with `npm run dev:no-sandbox`._
+Alternatively you can run electron without the chromium sandbox with `npm run dev:no-sandbox`.
+This error was observed in dev mode, unsure whether it appears when the app is packaged as well._

 ## Features